 Upon arrival in San Antonio, Hurley's impact was seen considerably.
 He began working at Clark High School and helped coach its girls' team to a regional championship, as well as Northside ISD's first state tournament appearance.
 Then, Hurley became the Director of Coaching for a local soccer club, XLR8.
 He guided it through tremendous growth, from 4 teams to 17 in two years, and eventually led it through several developmental improvements that became part of the Classics Elite Soccer Academy.
 His club teams have won several state championships, and his 88s won a regional championship while representing South Texas in Alabama the summer of 2006.

 In 2016, Hurley earned a Master of Arts from Concordia University - Irvine.
-Hurley and his wife Zoila reside in San Antonio.
-They are parents to a daughter and son.
+Hurley and his wife Zoila reside in San Antonio and are parents to a daughter and son.

 Chapa is a graduate of Southwest High School in San Antonio.
 He finished out his four-year collegiate career with OLLU in 2014.
-During his time at OLLU, Chapa received All-Conference and All-Tournament honors in 2014.
-He was a conference scholar athlete in 2012, 2013, 2014 and 2015, and in 2015, he was his team's Top Saint.
-Chapa played in 67 games and is third in career assists (10).
+During his time at OLLU, Chapa was a three-year team captain, and he received All-Conference and All-Tournament honors.
+He was a conference scholar-athlete in 2012, 2013, 2014 and 2015, and in 2015, he was his team's Top Saint.
+Chapa played in 67 games and is third all-time in assists (10).